Empresa Norfolk Hockey League Rules

 7.2 Team sheets must be completed, signed by the Captain and handed to the umpires before the start of the match.

-Penalty: Failure to comply with Rule 7.2 will result in a fine of £10
+Penalty: Failure to comply with Rule 7.2 may result in a fine of £10

 7.3 Only those players listed on the team sheet prior to the match starting are eligible to play.